pauljako/boundaries/README.md

 ### Step 2:
 Run the installer using the following command (one line):
 `curl https://raw.githubusercontent.com/pauljako/boundaries/main/install.py | python3`
+# Status / TODO
+### Repository
+The Repository is in Development and a boundaries package for downloading and installing Packages using curl will be out soon.
+However due to cost, I will not host an offical repository (yet), but i will really appreciate if someone does.

+### Gui
+Planned.

+### Sandboxing
+Planned for the Future.

+# The boundaries.json file
+The boundaries.json File is a File that contains all the Information for boundaries like name, version and much more

+The File has to have at least two entries:
+1. name: The name of the package. name cannot contain spaces nor uppercase letters.
+2. command{run}: command is a Dictionary, wich contains commands for certain things. the run command specifies the command that executes the Programm.
+There are many not neccesary other entries.
+A full list can be found here

 # Credits
 Even though I am (currently) the only contributer, I still want to Thank Google and Stack Overflow.